Glossary term

 Minespider commentary

-For Minespider, reverse logistics is a useful compliance-linking anchor in Brazil.
-It can connect battery or material records to return flows, business-sector responsibility, reuse routes, and final-destination evidence while keeping the Brazil National Solid Waste Policy source visible.
+Reverse logistics is a Brazil return-flow control: the evidence consequence is that battery or material records can connect collection and return pathways to business-sector responsibility, reuse routes, and final-destination evidence while keeping the Brazil National Solid Waste Policy source visible.

 Common confusions